Finger Lakes Region Facts

 – The creator of Google’s Gmail, Paul Buchheit, is from Webster (a suburb of Rochester).
 He also coined Google’s motto: “Don’t be evil.”

 – On May 8, 1977 the Grateful Dead played a concert in Barton Hall at Cornell University in Ithaca.
-Of all their 2000+ concerts in 30 years of touring, this show is regarded by Deadheads to be one of their greatest ever performed.
+Of all their 2000+ concerts, this show is regarded by Deadheads to be one of their greatest ever performed.

 – When the First Church of Christ, Scientist was built on East Ave and Prince in Rochester, a famous photograph tycoon walked up the street from his house to check it out.
-He saw the ceiling and decided on the spot to replicate the same idea in his later built Eastman Theatre on Main and Gibbs.
+He saw the ceiling and decided to replicate the same idea in his Eastman Theatre on Main and Gibbs.

 – Obadiah Newcomb Bush was a businessman born in Penfield, NY (a suburb near Rochester) in 1797.
 He is both an ancestor and the founder of the Bush Political Family.

-– 60% of the people who entered the Shaker society in Sodus, NY in its first 12 years decided that the life was not for them and left the community.
+– 60% of the people who entered the Shaker society in Sodus in its first 12 years decided that the life was not for them and left the community.
 Currently, there are two Shakers left in the entire world.

 – The year where the death rate was the highest in New York’s history was 1918.
 It is estimated that upwards of 40,000 people died that year due to the influenza epidemic.
 In Rochester alone, 213 people died in just one week.[source]